Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Abstract

 \section{Abstract}

-{ FAST \ion{H}{I} observations reveal unprecedented internal structures of the high-velocity cloud AC-III, which is found to consist of several coherent subclumps (D1--D6) with nearly constant line widths of $\sim 20~\mathrm{km~s^{-1}}$, while the global velocity spread ranges from $-220$ to $-180~\mathrm{km~s^{-1}}$.
-These subclumps exhibit parabolic morphologies, consistent with ram-pressure--confined droplets, with their heads tending to point toward the Galactic plane.
-A steady-state model reproduces both the morphology and the observed exponential density profiles.
-The tip density reaches $\sim 2~\mathrm{cm^{-3}}$, implying an ambient medium density of $\sim 10^{-3}~\mathrm{cm^{-3}}$, in agreement with the Galactic warm ionized medium at a distance of $\sim 5$~kpc.
-Deviations from symmetric droplet shapes, along with internal patterns such as strip-like ridges, rings, and holes, indicate rich internal dynamics.
-In particular, the observations are consistent with fluid loops forming inside the droplets in response to interactions between neighboring subclumps.
-These loops can generate ring-like dynamic patterns and drive secondary turbulence, sustaining long-lived internal motions.
-An intermediate-velocity component ($-150$ to $-100~\mathrm{km~s^{-1}}$) exhibits a shell-like morphology aligned with the head of AC-III, possibly shaped by pressure interactions mediated by the WIM.
-Overall, we suggest that HVC AC-III is entering the Galactic WIM layer and being sculpted by ram pressure into a droplet-like morphology, providing a valuable case for studying the structure formation, turbulence origin, and dynamic evolution of HVCs, as well as the physical properties of the ambient medium. }
+{ FAST \ion{H}{i} observations reveal unprecedented internal structures within the high-velocity cloud (HVC) AC-III, which consists of several coherent subclumps (D1--D6).
+These subclumps exhibit nearly constant line widths of $\sim 20\,\mathrm{km\,s^{-1}}$ across a velocity ($\varv_{\rm LSR}$) range of $-220$ to $-180\,\mathrm{km\,s^{-1}}$.
+They display a parabolic morphology consistent with ram-pressure-confined droplets whose heads are oriented toward the Galactic plane.
+A steady-state analytic model can reproduce both the morphologies and the exponential density profiles of these droplets.
+The density at the droplet heads reaches $\sim 2\,\mathrm{cm^{-3}}$, implying an ambient gas density of $\sim 10^{-3}\,\mathrm{cm^{-3}}$, which matches the conditions of the Galactic warm ionized medium (WIM).
+Deviations from axial symmetry, alongside rich dynamic patterns (ridges, rings, and cavities), indicate complex internal dynamics within AC-III.
+These patterns may be caused by fluid loops induced by interactions between neighboring droplets.
+Additionally, we find an intermediate-velocity component ($-150$ to $-100\,\mathrm{km\,s^{-1}}$) showing a distinct shell-like morphology that envelops the head of AC-III, suggesting a non-contact interaction possibly mediated by the WIM.
+Overall, we suggest that AC-III is actively entering the Galactic WIM layer and being sculpted by external drag into a droplet-like morphology, providing an ideal laboratory for investigating the evolution of halo gas infalling toward the Galactic plane. }

 \keywords{ISM: kinematics and dynamics — ISM: structure — ISM: individual objects (HVC AC-III) — Galaxy: halo — radio lines: ISM (HI)}